MuhyideenMujibat/MuhyideenMujibat/README.md

 - 🔭 I’m a **Full-Stack Developer** with expertise in **Laravel, PHP, JavaScript, TypeScript, and modern web technologies**.
 - 🛠️ Proficient in using **DevOps tools** such as **Git, GitHub, AWS, FileZilla**, and deployment workflows.
 - 💡 Passionate about building **scalable applications**, delivering **clean UI/UX**, and solving real-world problems.
-- 💬 Ask me about **Laravel, PHP, JavaScript, TypeScript, Git, AWS, Node.js, MySQL**.
+- 💬 Ask me about **Laravel, PHP, JavaScript, TypeScript, Git, AWS,MySQL**.
 - 📫 Reach me at: **muhyideenmujibat@gmail.com**
 - ⚡ Fun fact: *I think I'm funny 😄*